 - Tense hands

-Ward off that dreaded where do I put my hands question before it even starts by working the hand placement into your posing instructions from the start.
-You’ll have more confident clients — and better photos — as a result.
+Ward off that dreaded “Where do I put my hands?” question before it even starts by working hand poses into your posing instructions from the start.
+You’ll have more confident clients and better portraits as a result!